Telecommunication-Telemedia-Assessment/SVCP2022/02_program.md

 ## Pre-School Event
 The pre-school event will be held on Sunday, **03 July 2022** at [BC-club](https://bc-club.de/) (student club of Ilmenau).

-<a href="https://osm.org/go/0GqhODM8D?m=" target="_blank">Location.</a> Starting time: 19:00
+<a href="https://osm.org/go/0GqhODM8D?m=" target="_blank">Location.</a> **Starting time: 19:00**

-You will receive a Welcome Snack from the barbecue and will get free entry to the club's wine evening.
-This event is for the PhD students to meet and greet and exchange before the actual summer school starts.
+You will receive a Welcome Snack from the barbecue and will get free entry to the club's Friday event.
+This event is for PhD students and others to meet and greet and exchange before the actual summer school starts.

 ## Keynote/Invited Lecture